Kaimc2/Arcane-Shooter/README.md

 - [PolyArt - Ancient Village Pack](https://assetstore.unity.com/packages/3d/environments/fantasy/polyart-ancient-village-pack-166022) by Render Island.

 ## Credits
 I would like to emphasize that this project is strictly for educational and non-commercial purposes.
-So I like to express my gratitude to many talented artists outside of Unity community too.
+So I like to express my gratitude to many talented artists outside of Unity community too including:
-- Audios and Sound Effects from [SoundCloud](https://soundcloud.com).
+- Audios and Sound Effects from [SoundCloud](https://soundcloud.com) and [Pixabay](https://pixabay.com).
 - Element images borrow from a known popular games like Genshin Impact and Honkai: Star Rail by [Hoyoverse](https://www.hoyoverse.com/en-us/).

 ## Known Issues